gregsaun/prusa_i3_bear_upgrade/manual/vslots_instruction.md

 ## V-Slots Instruction

-This instructions are useful if you did not use pre-cut and pre-tap Openbuilds V-Slots
+This instructions are useful if you did not purchase pre-cut and pre-tap Openbuilds V-Slots

 ### Cutting